KyleStank/stanks-inventory/README.md

 - Simple and easy to use
 - Support for Players and NPC's
 - Drag and drop items
-- Easily save and load inventories
+- Save and load inventories
-- Items can be easily swapped
+- Swap items
-- Create custom items with custom properties to be saved
+- Create custom items to be saved

-## Plans
-- Stackable Items
+- Stack items